erinmaus/slick/README.md

   `rotateFilter` is used to filter all entities that will be pushed (via `slick.world.push`) out of the way of the rotating `item`. `pushFilter` is used to determine what entities, when pushing via `slick.world.push`, will affect the push.
 You might want all items of type `thing` to be affected by the rotation of `item`; but then only have the `thing` items by pushed by level geometry (and, probably, the rotating `item`).

   See the `moveGear` function in the demo for an example usage of this.

+  **Pushing an object via `slick.world.rotate` near a line segment can cause it to "pass-through" the line segment.**

 <a id="slickworldquerypoint"></a>